-Arginine plays an important role in vascular regulation, the immune system, production of the body’s insulin, and development of male spermine.
+Arginine plays an important role in vascular regulation, the immune system, production of the body’s insulin, and development of sperm.
 The intake of L-arginine is particularly important during growth phases or periods of illness.
 For this reason, L-arginine is increasingly categorized as an indispensable or essential amino acid.

 In the body, L-arginine is quickly converted to ornithine.
 It is therefore possible to replace L-arginine with ornithine.
 However, there are no proven advantages to taking ornithine instead of arginine.
 Moreover, ornithine has not been studied nearly as much as arginine.

 What are the functions of L-arginine in the body?

 - Nitric oxide (NO) is formed from arginine.
 NO plays an important role in regulating blood pressure and circulation.
 It has positive effects on high blood pressure and also increases potency.

 - Arginine is an important factor for the immune system.

 - Spermine and spermidine are formed from L-arginine.
 It is thus important for the development of sperm.